cuthbertLab/music21/buildDoc/rst/usersGuide_07_chords.rst

 .. image:: usersGuide_07_chords_files/_fig_33.png

-That chord is in second inversion, or 64:
+Notice that because C sorts before F and A that the chord is in second inversion, or 64.
+We can figure out the inversion of a ``Chord`` like
+so:

 .. code:: python